EBISPOT/RDF-platform/documentation/provenance.md

 ### Additional information
 This structure represents the *MUST* and *MUST NOT* fields described in the standard.
 We enforce these fields to be present in the descriptions of datasets that are part of the RDF platform.
 We encourage people to also implement the *SHOULD* and *MAY* requirements, even though we do not enforce this at the moment.

-For more information on dataset descriptions, once more, we refer to the [w3c standard](https://www.w3.org/TR/hcls-dataset/) about HCLS dataset descriptions.
-An online validator of the standard using Shape Expressions (ShEx) can be found at [here](http://www.w3.org/2015/03/ShExValidata).
+For more information on dataset descriptions, once more, we refer to the <a href="https://www.w3.org/TR/hcls-dataset/" target="_blank">w3c standard</a> about HCLS dataset descriptions.
+An online validator of the standard using Shape Expressions (ShEx) can be found at <a href="http://www.w3.org/2015/03/ShExValidata" target="_blank">here</a>.